TomTeraud/TomTeraud.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I’m Toms.
-I'm a lifelong learner who finds joy in exploring, experimenting, fixing, and creating.

-As a motivated software developer with a background in home improvement, I am driven to pursue a fulfilling career in software development.
-Recently, I made a transition to programming and successfully completed CS50x, which provided me with a solid foundation in computer science principles and various programming languages.
+Hello, I'm Toms, a self-employed handyman with a growing passion for programming and software development.
+I've embarked on a journey to expand my horizons and explore the world of coding alongside my handyman work.

+My enthusiasm for learning has led me to dive into various programming languages and computer science principles.
+I'm proud to have completed CS50x, which has given me a solid foundation in the fundamentals of software development.

-I am passionate about continuous learning and constantly seek opportunities to expand my knowledge and skills in software development.
-Currently, I am actively working on personal projects and exploring open-source contributions to further enhance my expertise.
+Continual learning is my mantra, and I'm always on the lookout for opportunities to enhance my skills in software development.
+At present, I'm actively engaged in personal coding projects, all in the pursuit of honing my expertise.

-Drawing from my experience in problem-solving and meticulous attention to detail as a handyman, I bring a unique perspective to software development.
-I am excited to leverage my transferable skills, including effective communication and adaptability, to contribute to development teams and deliver high-quality solutions.

-I invite you to explore my GitHub account, where I share my ongoing programming projects.
-While I am still in the early stages of my software development journey, I am committed to continuous growth and eagerly embrace new challenges.
+You're invited to explore my GitHub (https://github.com/TomTeraud) profile, where I share my ongoing programming endeavors.
+While I'm still in the early stages of my software development journey, I'm committed to continuous growth and embracing new challenges with enthusiasm.

-If you are seeking a dedicated and driven software developer with a strong foundation, a passion for learning, and an unwavering commitment to delivering exceptional results, I would be thrilled to collaborate with you on meaningful projects.
+If you're in search of a dedicated and motivated software developer with a strong foundation, a passion for learning, and an unwavering commitment to excellence, I'm eager to connect and collaborate on meaningful projects.